Electronic-sniffing dog helps in pedophilia arrest in Mexico

 “Our understanding was that he was entertaining offers from other people who wanted to go into business with him,” apparently to sell or monetize a trove of sexually explicit material involving young children, Osborne said.
 “He was talking that he needed money.”

 The problem was that he has caught at a bus stop — not at his home — and nobody knew were he was living.
-Nobody knew where he could have stashed any child porn, which is usually held in digital form.
+Nobody knew where he could have stashed any child sexual abuse material, which is usually held in digital form.

 City prosecutors used a network of street surveillance cameras to trace Maatman’s movements back to a dingy apartment he was renting on the city’s rough east side.
 Tall and with reddish hair, the Dutchman stood out in that area.